-- 3.6 The issue of a bulk prescription allows the support workers to use the same supply of a medicine for people who are clinically identified as suitable for the prescribed medication.
-It will be labelled by the providing pharmacy with the name of the Step-up Step-down units rather than a person's name.
-There are a limited number of medicines which can be supplied in this way and the criteria for which this is permitted are: - The item prescribed in bulk is either a Pharmacy Only (P) or General Sales List (GSL) medicines normally available for purchase. - Where the Step-up Step-down unit has at least 20 people, 10 of which are registered with the prescribing practice. - People who are not registered with the prescribing practice must continue to have individual prescriptions from their own GPs. - 3.7 Stock control is essential in ordering supplies in this way as its purpose is to reduce waste.
+- 3.6 The issue of a bulk prescription allows the residential worker to use the same supply of a medicine for people who are clinically identified as suitable for the prescribed medication.
+It will be labelled by the providing pharmacy with the name of the care home rather than a person's name.
+There are a limited number of medicines which can be supplied in this way and the criteria for which this is permitted are: - The item prescribed in bulk is either a Pharmacy Only (P) or General Sales List (GSL) medicines normally available for purchase. - Where the care home has at least 20 people, 10 of which are registered with the prescribing practice. - People who are not registered with the prescribing practice must continue to have individual prescriptions from their own GPs. - 3.7 Stock control is essential in ordering supplies in this way as its purpose is to reduce waste.
 It is also essential that stock is used appropriately rotating supplies so that the oldest stock is used first.
-The Step-up Step-down unit should agree with the GP a suitable list of medication which could be bulk prescribed.
+The care home should agree with the GP a suitable list of medication which could be bulk prescribed.
 Examples may include: Laxido, lactulose, adcal D3, thick and easy powder.